 Help children learn to identify plants, bugs and birds.
 Children are naturally curious about the world around them, and nature provides so many fun opportunities to explore and learn.
 You could have a garden wildlife hunt, go bird spotting in the park, or try a simple outdoor scavenger hunt.
-My printable bucket lists for spring, summer and autumn have lots more outdoor kids activities and is a great way to get inspired.
+My printable bucket lists for spring, summer, autumn and winter have lots more outdoor kids activities and is a great way to get inspired.

 Encourage messy play.
 Let kids know they won’t be in trouble if they get wet or dirty.
 They can wear old or easy-to-wash clothes to make things easier.

 Be casual about outdoor play.
 If playing outdoors becomes mandatory or a power struggle, kids may not want to go outside.
 Avoid this by approaching the idea of kids playing outside as a fun option that they can do at some point in the day.
 It’s also a good idea to give them some control over when they head outdoors.

 Control and address worries – both for parents and kids.
 Is worrying about safety holding you back from encouraging your child to spend time outside?
 If the answer is yes, try to realistically assess your worries.
 For example, you can remove obstacles or hazards you’re worried about in the garden, sit outside and supervise while your child plays, or talk to your child about safety and rules when playing outdoors.
 If you’re relaxed about outdoor playing, your child will have a better time, and will be more likely to play outside again.